Bayesian Optimization Algorithms for Accelerator Physics: Discussion

 A similar approach is taken in the BOBYQA algorithm, which constructs a second-order local model of function values near a candidate set of optimal parameters \cite{powell2009bobyqa}.
 This algorithm has been used to perform optimization in simulation \cite{neveu2017photoinjector, appel2019beam}.
 These approaches are similar to BO in the way that they create local models of the objective function to inform parameter selection for episodic optimization.

 From the domain of feedback and control, Extremum Seeking (ES) has been applied to many accelerator problems~\cite{scheinker_online_2020,scheinker_model_2013,scheinker_extremum_2022}.
-ES adjusts settings with specific amplitudes and frequencies to approximate the gradient of the cost function and gradient descent.
-It scales very well with the number of tuning dimensions and works well as a local feedback algorithm.
+ES adjusts settings with specific amplitudes and frequencies to approximate the gradient of the cost function and gradient descent, meaning that it works well as a local optimizer.
 Furthermore, ES parameter selection is much less expensive than BO methods, allowing it to be used to provide faster feedback than ABO approaches discussed in Sec.~\ref{subsec:time_dependence}.
 However, ES can become stuck in local minima if not provided a sufficiently good starting point (e.g. provided by a system model \cite{scheinker_demonstration_2018}), and it does require careful adjustment of the main hyperparameters (the dither amplitude and frequency).

 Finally, Deep Reinforcement Learning (RL) has also found application in the accelerator domain ~\cite{kaiser_learningbased_2022,kain_sampleefficient_2020,meier_optimizing_2022,boltz_feedback_2019,kafkes_developing_2021}.
 While RL is traditionally used to train dynamic feedback controllers, it can also be used to train domain-specific optimization algorithms.
 In the case of RL, this may be referred to as Reinforcement Learning-trained Optimisation (RLO)~\cite{ke_learning_2016}.
 Deep RL is computationally cheap and sample efficient at application time, but requires significant upfront engineering effort to train.
 A case study comparing RL and BO on an accelerator tuning problem was conducted in~\cite{kaiser_learning_2023}.